khenitushar/Chat_App-MERN/README.md

-# Steps to Start the App
+# Steps to Compile the App

 ## Install the Public Dependencies
 ## Install the Server Dependencies